Project

 The bigger point IMHO though is that major controversial decisions are made based on this kind of very brief, mostly closed discussion.
 I don't think that's a good thing for our community.

-Updated by inopinatus (Joshua GOODALL) almost 5 years ago
+Updated by inopinatus (Joshua GOODALL) over 5 years ago

 Please consider adjusting the precedence of the pipeline operator to be above that of assignment.
 I was surprised by this outcome: